Lufttransportdienst des Bundes: Fleet

-The two turboprops DHC-6 Twin Otter (T-741) and Beechcraft Super King Air (T-721) are usually not used for VIP flights, but for transporting other passengers as well as for the As well as for Swisstopo.
+The two turboprops DHC-6 Twin Otter (T-741) and Beechcraft Super King Air (T-721) are usually not used for VIP flights, but for transporting other passengers as well as well as for Swisstopo.
 The Beechcraft 1900 (T-729) is used for the same tasks apart from the Swisstopo.
 If necessary, the Swiss Air Force/Federal Air Transport Service can also use the Pilatus PC-12 HB-FOG of Armasuisse for transport tasks.
-Also the armasuisse DA-42 OPA (R-711) could be used as lieson aircraft.
+The Armasuisse DA-42 OPA (R-711) can be used as liaison aircraft.

-The two own Eurocopter EC 135 (T-351 and T-352) are used as helicopters.
+The two Eurocopter EC 135s (T-351 and T-352) are used as helicopters.

-The Luftwaffe also serves the aircraft of the Federal Office for Civil Aviation at Belp Airport, which has its home airport there.
+The Swiss Air Force also serves the aircraft of the Federal Office for Civil Aviation at Belp Airport, which has its home airport there.
 These are the following aircraft and helicopters: